yoeran/mithril-webpack-starter/README.md

 * Dev server with live reloading, HMR
 * Support for CSS/SCSS (with Autoprefixer), image assets
 * Bundling and minification for deployment
+* Lints all your JS before allowing you to push your code (skip this by adding `--no-verify` to your push command, not recommended though)

 ### Serve locally: